Roltechreal/DSA-Project/README.md

 - We were also asked to calculate the Total amount to be paid to individual employees ( Salary inclusive of bonus) -Total amount to be paid per Region and company wide.

-During the Analysis, some calculated columns were formed, we created the Dept_ Rating Column with the formular [Dept]&"/"&[Attribute], we created that for the bonus file and the original file given to us in order to have relationship between the two data.
+During the Analysis, some calculated columns were formed, we created a custom culumn called the Dept_ Rating Column with the formular [Dept]&"/"&[Attribute], we created that for the bonus file and the original file given to us in order to have relationship between the two data.
 After that, the two files were merged using the merge button( merge as new).

 Some null values that were still present after data clean up was replaced with 0.

-We created A new column called Annual bonus, this is created based on the assigned bonus rate given from the bonus data we received .
-We use the formular Bonus Rate=[Salary]*[Bonus Rate] .
+We created A new custom column called Annual bonus, this is created based on the assigned bonus rate given from the bonus data we received .
+We use the formular Bonus Rate=[Salary]*[Bonus Rate].

+We Also created the conditional column, in order for us to know the range of Salary paid ($10,000-$20,000, $20,000-$30,000, $30,000-$40,000 etc)